Associate Professor and St. Petersburg campus Chair

 Postdoctoral Fellowship, Cognitive Aging Lab/Neurophysiology of Aging Lab, School of Aging Studies/Department of Communication Sciences & Disorders, University of South Florida

 Dr. Jennifer O’Brien is focused on attention.
-As director of the Motivated Attention and Perception Lab and PACT (Preventing Alzheimer’s with Cognitive Training) Labs, O’Brien uses electroencephalography (EEG) methods to investigate human visual perception and attention.
+As director of the Motivated Attention and Perception Lab and PACT (Preventing Alzheimer’s with Cognitive Training) Labs, O’Brien uses behavioral and electroencephalography (EEG) methods to investigate human visual perception and attention.
 Her goal is to reveal how our attentional system prioritizes and processes information across the lifespan.

 O’Brien teaches graduate and undergraduate courses in physiological psychology, statistics and research methods.
 An avid instructor and science advocate, O’Brien trains her students in the scientific method and how to conduct scientific psychology experiments.
 She is the recipient of an outstanding advisor award for her work with students.